Anastasia Pagonis: Career

-Pagonis made her international debut at the 2020 WPS World Series event in Melbourne, Australia in February 2020, where she won gold in the 400 m freestyle and won bronze medal in the 200 m medley.
-She also finished in eighth in the 50 m freestyle and fourth in the 100 m freestyle.
+Pagonis made her international debut at the 2020 WPS World Series event in Melbourne, Australia in February 2020, where she won gold in the 400 metre freestyle and won a bronze medal in the 200 metre medley.
+She also finished eighth in the 50 metre freestyle and fourth in the 100 metre freestyle.

 At the US Paralympic trials, Pagonis set the world 400 metre freestyle S11 record twice, once during the prelims, then again during the finals.
 These records were not yet ratified before the 2020 Summer Paralympics began.
 In June 2021 it was announced that Pagonis was named to Team USA, competing in swimming at the 2020 Summer Paralympics in Tokyo, Japan.

 At just 17-years-old, Pagonis represented the United States in the women's 400 metre freestyle S11 event at the 2020 Summer Paralympics where she set the S11 class world record in the preliminary heat with a time of 4:58.40.
 Pagonis broke the world record again during finals with a time of 4:54.49 to win gold, her first Paralympic medal and the United States' first gold medal at the Paralympics.
 She competed in the women's 200 metre individual medley SM11 event where she set an American record with a time of 2:45:61 and won a bronze medal.

 On April 14, 2022, Pagonis was named to the roster to represent the United States at the 2022 World Para Swimming Championships.
 She made her World Championships debut on June 15, 2022, and won a gold medal in the 200 metre individual medley SM11 event with a time of 2:49.73.

+Pagonis underwent shoulder surgery in June 2023, and returned to swimming and training for the 2024 Summer Paralympics in December 2023.

 Personal life

-Pagonis' diagnosis is autoimmune retinopathy which caused her sight to deteriorate rapidly at the age of 11, and she lost her useable vision by the age of 14.
+Pagonis' diagnosis is autoimmune retinopathy which caused her sight to deteriorate rapidly at the age of 11, and she lost her vision by the age of 14.
 She has a guide dog named Radar, which she says changed her life and helped her with the depression she had due to her vision loss.
 She shares videos on TikTok and Instagram educating people about blindness.
 Her family is from Greece.